Pregnant after Stopping Birth Control?

 Getting Off Birth Control: Possible Side Effects

-• Initially, the menstrual cycle may be irregular, with no or delayed ovulation.
-While there may be no menstrual bleeding, low hormone levels may lead to inter-menstrual bleeding or spotting.
+• Initially, one's menstrual cycle may be irregular, skipping or delaying ovulation.
+While there may initially be no menstrual bleeding, low hormone levels may lead to inter-menstrual bleeding or spotting.

-• Hormone withdrawal may cause hair loss, which usually resolves itself quickly.
+• Hormone withdrawal may cause increased hair loss, which usually resolves itself quickly.

-• Your skin may change for better or for worse.
-Pre-existing skin issues may return after dropping the pill.
-Some women report an overall improvement in their skin’s appearance.
+• Your skin may be affected.
+While pre-existing skin issues may return after dropping the pill, some women report an overall improvement in their skin’s appearance.

 Fewer Health Risks

-• The risk of developing uterine, ovarian, or breast cancer, increased by birth control pills, decreases back to a lower level.
+• The risk of developing breast cancer, increased by birth control pills, decreases back to a lower level.

 • Reduced tendency toward headaches and depression.